Disco Elysium

 • Unforgettable characters and a haunting setting

-• Striking, painterly hand-drawn art
+• Striking, hand-painted art

 • Full voice acting in The Final Cut